-Industrial Refrigeration provides the student with a basic understanding of the components, methods, and principles associated with large-scale industrial facilities.
-Topics include the components, processes and troubleshooting of chillers, cooling towers and chilled water air conditioning systems.
-At the end of this course, students will be able to define, describe and identify the concepts, functions, and components involved in servicing industrial-style refrigeration systems.
+Industrial Refrigeration provides the student with a basic understanding of the components, methods, and principles associated with transport refrigeration and in large-scale industrial facilities.
+Topics include methods of refrigerated transport, and the components, processes, and troubleshooting of chillers, cooling towers and chilled water air conditioning systems.
+At the end of this course, students will be able to define, describe and identify the concepts, functions, and components involved in servicing transport- and industrial-style refrigeration systems.